denisseai/Pawmble/README.md

 ## Android Studio Mobile App

 ### Use cases
-* This app allows users to find a walking buddy based on the dog's characteristics
+* This app allows users to find a walking buddy based on the dog's preferences and other dog's characteristics
-* The user is able to chat with other dog owners that wish to go on doggie walks with them
+* The user is able to organize a walk via chat with other dog owners only if both have liked their dog's profile

 ## Links
 * [Wire frame](https://docs.google.com/presentation/d/1pAzuexPu6B2rhK_sQ3a6et7K8SsEXZc_v6DU3uvi7Wg/edit?usp=sharing)